Vacuity/rudi-core/README.md

 		<rdfs:subPropertyOf rdf:resource="userInfoProperty"/>
 	</owl:ObjectProperty>
 ```
-Now the listener can test whether all the information required to complete the interaction has been provided.
+Now the listener can now use `via:isEmpty` to test whether any information required to complete the interaction has not yet been provided.

 ```xml
 	<via:TupleQuery rdf:about="#userInfo">